Computer Engineering in the Philippines: Course Guide, Career Opportunities, and Salary Insights

 How Much is the Salary of a Computer Engineering Professional in the Philippines?

 Many students go into computer engineering a little nervous of their careers in the industry ahead of them.
 However, a degree in computer engineering opens up plenty of opportunities both locally and overseas.
-While local jobs are in-demand, the salaries of these jobs often pay a little less compared to opportunities overseas.
-If you do want to keep your job hunting limited to the Philippines, shooting for a position in a multinational company is your best bet at competitive and reasonable pricing that compensates you for your technical expertise.
+While local jobs are in-demand, the computer engineering salary in the Philippines is often a little lower than the offers of opportunities overseas.
+Salaries for computer engineers here average at PHP 483,007 per year.

 Whether you choose to stay here or abroad though, computer engineering graduates can rest assured that there will be no shortage of jobs that require their unique skills.